-There are many benefits in experiencing a Canadian education, both inside and outside of the classroom.
-Studying in Canada is an excellent way for your child to experience a multicultural landscape as well as to pursue personal growth in order to reach their full potential.
+There are many benefits to experiencing a Canadian education, both inside and outside of the classroom.
+Studying in Canada is an excellent way for your child to experience a multicultural landscape as well as to pursue and experience personal and academic growth in order to reach their full potential.
 Aside from all of these educational benefits that Canada has to offer, there are many other things to think about before sending your child to study in a new and different country.
 One such thing is guardianship.
 What is it?
-Who needs it?

 Citizenship and Immigration Canada requires unaccompanied foreign students studying in Canada to have a legal guardian in place if the child is under the age of majority.
 The age of majority may differ depending on the province.
 If your child will be studying in Quebec, Alberta, Manitoba, Ontario, Saskatchewan, and Prince Edward Island, the age of majority is 18 years.
 In British Columbia, Nova Scotia, Newfoundland, Northwest Territories, Nunavut and Yukon, the age of majority is 19 years.

 Immigration, Refugees and Citizenship Canada (IRCC) requires all applicants under the age of 18 who are applying for an initial Canadian Study Permit or renewal to provide a Notarized Custodianship Declaration as part of their Student Permit and Visa application.
 The guardian or custodian remains on file with the Canadian Government as your child’s local representative.
 This original document must be completed and notarized by the Guardian/ Custodian as well as natural parents.

 Have a Question?
 Ask Katie Nicol at SchoolAdvice